COG-UK/docs/metadata.md

 * A single, unique, shareable identifier the "COGUK ID" (either a Heron barcode, or a suitable barcode from your own lab)
 * Country of origin (UK-ENG, UK-SCT, UK-WLS, UK-NIR)
 * Either a sample collection date (YYYY-MM-DD) **or** a sample `received_date` (YYYY-MM-DD).
 Do not attempt to impute the collection date.
 You must provide the day of the month.
-* A GISAID strain ID and strain identifier **if** you have already made the sequence available on GISAID yourself
+* A GISAID strain ID and GISAID strain accession **if** you have already made the sequence available on GISAID yourself. **If you do not provide a strain ID and accession, and your organisation has requested that we upload strains for you, it will be automatically uploaded after it passes QC**.
+Please provide this identifier to prevent duplicate strains being added to public databases.

 You should aim to provide as much information as possible about a sample to the consortium.
 [See a full list of fields that have been deemed acceptable for the consortium to collect](majora/add_sample).